 Aug.
 27, 1981 – Mike Qualls’ long-running “From the Sidelines” sports column made its first appearance in The Monroe Journal.

 Aug.
 27, 1982 - Oakland Athletics outfielder Rickey Henderson stole his 119th base of the year, breaking Hall of Famer Lou Brock's 1979 record for stolen bases in a season.

 Aug.
 27, 1985 – “Claiborne-Murphy Bridge” at Claiborne, which opened to traffic in October 1930, was demolished, replaced by more modern bridge.

 Aug.
 27, 1986 – Excel’s Scott Bell played offensive tackle for the University of Alabama in the Tide’s 16-10 win over Ohio State in the “Kickoff Classic” in New York City.
-Between his careers at Excel and Alabama, he played OT at Miss.
-Delta Jr. College, where he was named to the Miss.
-Jr. College Conf.
-All-State Football Team in 1985.
+Between his careers at Excel and Alabama, he played offensive tackle at Miss.
+Delta Jr. College, where he was named to the Mississippi Junior College Conference All-State Football Team in 1985.

 Aug.
 27, 1986 - Nolan Ryan of the Houston Astros earned his 250th career win against the Chicago Cubs.

 Aug.
 27, 1990 – Conecuh County public schools were scheduled to open for the first day of classes for students.
 Steve Coker was Conecuh County’s Superintendent of Education.

 Aug.
 27, 1990 - The U.S. State Department ordered the expulsion of 36 Iraqi diplomats.
 Fifty-two Americans also reached Turkey after leaving Iraq, and three young American men were detained by the Iraqis.